Furnace Design System

 Development

-The creation of a base theme and the strict application of primitives provided a baseline that enabled regular visual, functional, and accessibility QA on each of our components prior to a release.
+Consistent theming with variables provided a baseline for regular visual, functional, and accessibility QA on each of our components prior to a release.

 For a sense of the difference this made, compare the two images below from our pre- and post-primitives QA environments:

-Previously, if a course wanted to use a new component, they would manually add and update its unique SCSS variables to their theme, then wait for a release before the changes would take effect.
-With global variables in place, implementers could simply drop any component onto a page without having to worry that its styles would be broken by a missing variable.
+Previously, if a course wanted to use a new component, they would manually add and update its unique SCSS variables to their theme, push it to the components repo, then wait for a release and bump just to get it styled.

 Behind the scenes, we instituted BEM naming conventions throughout the SCSS and refactored component templates with proper semantic markup.
 We deprecated 20+ components in favor of more flexible, general-purpose ones.
 We also upgraded our dependencies with an eye toward easier maintenance and scalability moving forward.